ernselito/loan-risk-prediction/README.md

 # Beyond the FICO Score: A Feature Engineering Approach to Modern Credit RiskPermalink

- **"Traditional credit models rely on static snapshots.
-This project builds a dynamic risk engine."**
+ **Traditional credit models rely on static snapshots.
+This project builds a dynamic risk engine.**

 ## The Context